 Dulce is a very small town located in the state of New Mexico.
 With a population of 2,788 people and just one neighborhood, Dulce is the 59th largest community in New Mexico.

-Dulce is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dulce is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Dulce who work in office and administrative support (21.93%), law enforcement and fire fighting (11.48%), and maintenance occupations (10.10%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dulce is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Dulce is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Dulce who work in office and administrative support (14.86%), personal care services (11.76%), and management occupations (9.21%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Dulce is worth considering.

-Being a small town, Dulce does not have a public transit system used by locals to get to and from work.
+Dulce is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Dulce is a somewhat ethnically-diverse town.
 The people who call Dulce home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dulce residents report their race to be Native American, followed by White.
-Important ancestries of people in Dulce include Scottish, Irish, German, English, and Dutch.
+Important ancestries of people in Dulce include Scottish, Irish, Dutch, German, and English.

 The most common language spoken in Dulce is English.
 Other important languages spoken here include Native American languages and Navajo.